Blessed Bonds Crisis Assistance

 Who qualifies for assistance through the Blessed Bonds program?

-Owners in Chicagoland who are temporarily unable to care for their pet and are facing illness, hospitalization, rehab, domestic violence, homelessness, and other personal crises.
+Owners in Chicagoland who are temporarily unable to care for their pet and are facing illness, hospitalization, rehab, domestic violence, homelessness, incarceration, and other personal crises.

 What does not qualify for assistance through the Blessed Bonds program?

 Requests for financial assistance, foster care during a move by personal choice, and assistance for residents outside of the Chicagoland area.
+If you’re unsure if you qualify for Blessed Bonds, please call or email us and share your situation; our staff is here to help you.

 How long is foster care provided?